The Big One (Dexter): Plot

-Dexter's situation grows desperate when he discovers that Lumen has been set up and captured by Jordan.
-Despite knowing that he's being baited into a trap, Dexter risks his life to save Lumen.
-In the Barrel Girls case, Debra comes to the conclusion that the disappearance of the rapists is due to a pair of vigilantes.
-Liddy's body is found and the team is called to the scene.
-There, LaGuerta informs Quinn that the last five calls found on Liddy's phone were to him.
-LaGuerta then notices blood on Quinn's shoes and has him taken in for questioning.
+Astor and Cody Bennett (Christina Robinson and Preston Bailey) surprise Dexter at his apartment and ask to stay with him and Harrison for the summer.
+After agreeing, he leaves to continue his search for Lumen.
+Jordan baits him over the phone as he drives somewhere with Lumen in his trunk.
+Liddy's body is found.
+At the crime scene, LaGuerta asks Quinn why Liddy kept calling him.
+Quinn stonewalls, but LaGuerta notices blood on his shoe.
+Quinn requests an attorney and is detained for questioning, but refuses to talk except for denying he killed Liddy.

-Dexter tracks down the address of one of Jordan's camps, where Lumen was first assaulted.
-Dexter speeds to the scene but, in his haste, his car flips over a backhoe on the road.
-Following his crash, Jordan locates Dexter and ties him up alongside Lumen.
-As Jordan opens Dexter's knife kit, he notices one knife is missing, which Dexter uses to break free and stab Jordan in the foot.
+Dexter tracks down a camp Jordan owns under his previous name, and theorizes that it's the same camp where Emily was first assaulted.
+Dexter speeds to the scene but crashes into a backhoe Jordan placed in the road and flips his car.
+Jordan holds the dazed Dexter at gunpoint and ties him up alongside Lumen.
+As Jordan taunts Dexter and examines his kill tools, he notices one missing, but too late to avoid being stabbed through the foot by Dexter, who has used the knife to free himself.
 Dexter incapacitates Jordan and frees Lumen before they then strap Jordan to a table.
-Jordan taunts Lumen about the rape, and she kills him by stabbing him in the chest.
-Meanwhile, Debra tracks down the street vendor who reported seeing Jordan heading in the direction of the camp.
-She walks in just as Dexter and Lumen are cleaning the crime scene behind plastic wrapping, which conceals their identities.
-She tells the two that she knows who they are and advises them to be gone within an hour to avoid the police, and she leaves without seeing them.
+Jordan taunts Lumen again, and she kills him by stabbing him in the chest.
+Meanwhile, Debra questions a street vendor who reported seeing Jordan and hearing noises from his trunk.
+She finds the camp and walks in just as Dexter and Lumen are cleaning the crime scene behind plastic wrapping, which conceals their identities.
+She tells the two that she knows who they are, expresses empathy and gives them an hour to leave and therefore avoid the police.

 After disposing of Jordan's body, Dexter proceeds to the lab to perform the blood-work on Quinn's shoe.
 When he returns, Lumen informs Dexter that she wants to leave, stating that her need to kill has now gone.
 Dexter initially laments her leaving, but eventually assures her that she should not be sorry, promising to carry her darkness for her along with his own.
-After saying goodbye to Lumen, he attends Harrison's first birthday party with his family and co-workers, visibly distraught.
+After saying goodbye to Lumen, he attends Harrison's first birthday party with his family and co-workers.
 Quinn thanks Dexter for the bloodwork, which has exonerated him from Liddy's murder.
 Dexter tells Debra that he still dislikes Quinn but accepts that he makes Debra happy.
-He removes his wedding ring for the first time and reflects on what Lumen brought into his life, that someone could see him for who he is and not see a monster, and that nothing, not even darkness, is set in stone.
-He then blows out Harrison's candle on the birthday cake.
+He removes his wedding ring for good, again connects with Astor, and reflects on his time with Lumen before blowing out the candle on Harrison's cake.